Skip to content

 3. Select Index.

-The Review screen provides the ability to navigate and view documents and multimedia files.
-This screen is recommended for appearances before the court, as it will allow you to move through materials easily.
-In the Review screen, you can also access any links within documents, play video and audio files, present materials during the hearing, and use Case Center’s advanced notetaking capabilities.
+The Review screen provides the ability to navigate and view documents.
+Counsel and parties can also access any links within documents, play video and audio files, present documents during the hearing, and use Case Center’s notetaking feature.

 2. Select Review.